-Do not contaminate water, food, or feed by storage or disposal.
+DO NOT contaminate water, food, or feed by storage or disposal.

 Pesticide Storage: Store in original container only.
 Store in a cool, dry and well-ventilated place.
 Protect from excessive heat.
 Keep container closed when not in use.
-Do not store near food or feed.
+DO NOT store near food or feed.
 In case of spill on floor or paved surfaces, mop and remove to chemical waste storage area until proper disposal can be made if product cannot be used according to the label.
-Pesticide Disposal: Pesticide wastes may be toxic or acutely hazardous.
-Improper disposal

 Pesticide Disposal: Pesticide wastes may be toxic or acutely hazardous.
-Improper disposal of unused pesticide, spray mixture, or rinse water is a violation of Federal Law.
+Improper disposal of unused pesticide, spray mixture, or rinse water is a violation of federal law.
 If these wastes cannot be used according to label instructions, contact your State Pesticide or Environmental Control Agency, or the Hazardous Waste representative at the nearest EPA Regional Office for guidance in proper disposal methods.